RudraModi360/Women_Safety/README.md

 # Women Safety Prediction Model

 This repository contains a Python script for predicting women safety based on certain features of an area.
-The script utilizes a pre-trained machine learning model to make predictions.
+The script utilizes a trained machine learning model to make predictions.

 ## Prerequisites